Today we are continuing the series published last week dedicated to saving subdividers from possible property disaster.

 To make matters worse, he paid a premium for the land because he was incorrectly told that he could subdivide.

-It’s easy to walk away from a potential deal, but it’s not so easy to spend a year on a project only to break even or lose money, Craig said.
+It’s easy to walk away from a potential deal, but it’s not so easy to spend a year on a project only to break even or lose money.

 7. Understand the costs

-Most property investors underestimate the costs of a subdivision project, Craig said.
+Most property investors underestimate the costs of a subdivision project.

-He said that he typically charges around $2,300 to $2,500 for his town planning services on a standard “one-lot-into-two” subdivision.
+A town planner will typically charge around $2,500 for their town planning services on a standard “one-lot-into-two” subdivision.

 However, many property investors forget that the services of a civil engineer and a surveyor will also be required—or, they sometimes forego hiring a civil engineer to save money, he said.

-Property investors should also be mindful of costs related to infrastructure and earthworks, he said.
+Property investors should also be mindful of costs related to infrastructure and earthworks.

-Because subdivision costs come from many different places, Craig said it can be difficult to pull all the costs together to get a final number.
-He recommended speaking with as many knowledgeable people as possible to find out how much everything will cost.
+Because subdivision costs come from many different places, it can be difficult to pull all the costs together to get a final number.
+Speak with as many knowledgeable people as possible to find out how much everything will cost.

-If the logic behind the estimate sounds good to you, it can help you to be more certain and allows you to ‘de-risk’,” he said.
-“Don’t be afraid to challenge members of your team.”
+If the logic behind the estimate sounds good to you, it can help you to be more certain and allows you to ‘de-risk’, don’t be afraid to challenge members of your team.”

 8. Be prepared to solve problems

-The most successful property investors are those who are willing to solve problems that other people won’t, Craig said.
+The most successful property investors are those who are willing to solve problems that other people won’t.

 Those who are really keen say, ‘Help me understand that.’
 The ones who have more of an appetite ask how we can make it work.”

-Sophisticated investors, he said, look at sites with an open mind and try to find twists in deals that will allow them to uncover gold.
-Assembling the best possible team can help you to see obstacles as opportunities, Craig said.
+Sophisticated investors, look at sites with an open mind and try to find twists in deals that will allow them to uncover gold.
+Assembling the best possible team can help you to see obstacles as opportunities.

 If you are looking to develop a profitable subdivision, a solution-focused, qualified town planner can help you to maximise your profits and avoid costly mistakes that can set you back years and result in nothing more than a big, red council stamp saying “declined.”